TalissaMoura/loans_repayment_prediction/reports/report.md

 |decision_tree  |	   2984817.64	            |     3366553.47	        |          80.412315	        |        90.696448               |
 |heuristic	    |      2963438.08	            |     3355969.77	        |          79.836340	        |        90.411319               |

-The pct columns it's the ratio of the overall gains we had desconting the losses and the overall gain we had for the model.
+The pct columns it's the ratio of the overall gains we had descounting the losses and the overall gain we had for the model.
 With this information we see that the random forest it's the model that we least lose gains.
-This means that we can preserve in worst scenario 89.5% of the gains obtained and about 95.8% in the real scenario.
+This means that we can preserve in wrost scenario 89.5% of the gains obtained and about 95.8% in the real scenario.

 ![balanc_of_gains](./figures/balanc_of_gains.png)